-Subtask 2.2 Air Quality Conformity/SIP Implementation Work Task Budget: \$29,250 (FHWA MPO Planning Funds, \$23,000; FTA MPO Transit Planning Funds, \$6,000; RVMPO Dues, \$250)
+Subtask 2.2 Air Quality Conformity/SIP Implementation Work Task Budget: \$43,000 FHWA MPO Planning Funds, \$23,000 FTA 5303 Metropolitan Planning Funds, \$6,000 RVMPO Dues, \$12,500 In-Kind Match, \$1,500

 Air quality conformity determinations are a required component of the RTP and MTIP and all amendments that expand vehicular capacity (non-exempt projects).
 The RVMPO will prepare air quality conformity determinations as needed to respond to plan and program amendments.
 The most recent air quality conformity determination was made in April 2013 for the 2013-2038 RTP and amended 2012-2015 MTIP.
 This updates the prior RTP conformity on April 27, 2009.
 Funds for this task reflect the additional amount of staff time required to implement new EPA emission-estimating software, MOVES.
 Because MOVES is required for conformity determinations made after March 2, 2012, any conformity required beyond the RTP conformity will necessitate the shift to MOVES.
-RVMPO may not able to respond to this requirement with existing resources.
-A consultant will have to be hired to develop data and run MOVES.
-If this is necessary, other activities in this UPWP will have to be curtailed to pay for the MOVES work (estimated to cost \$20,000 to \$40,000).
+RVCOG retained a consultant, Sierra Research to develop data and run MOVES.
+Carryover MPO dues are proposed to be used to pay for consultant costs (estimated to cost \$20,000 to \$40,000).
 All data files from current conformity determinations will have to be altered, amended or developed for MOVES.
 Conformity training and practice as well as other air-quality-related training will occur under this task.

-A PM{10} State Implementation Plan (SIP) is in place for the region, setting a regional emissions budget for on-road sources.
+A PM10 State Implementation Plan (SIP) is in place for the region, setting a regional emissions budget for on-road sources.
 A Carbon Monoxide SIP is in place in Medford, which sets a CO emissions budget for Medford on-road source emissions.
 The RVMPO will continue to coordinate with DEQ, ODOT, EPA, FTA and FHWA to maintain transportation conformity status, including any coordination and consultation necessary.
+RVCOG is in discussions with DEQ on developing Limited Maintenance Plans (LMPs) for the RVMPO.

-As a related air quality issue, but not currently part of RVMPO's conformity process, RVMPO will continue monitoring and coordinating on ozone and PM{2.5} standards.
+As a related air quality issue, but not currently part of RVMPO's conformity process, RVMPO will continue monitoring and coordinating on ozone and PM2.5 standards.
 EPA could announce new and possibly more stringent standards for ozone.
 The RVMPO area could exceed new standards, which would add to requirements for transportation conformity.